 Tips for Maximizing Accuracy in the Field

 Even the best survey GPS equipment loses value if it’s poorly set up or out of sync with the jobsite.
-Here’s how to lock in performance:
+Here’s how to get the most out of accurate GPS equipment for surveyors—whether you’re running a full RTK GPS system for land surveying or a lightweight rover on a small civil job.

-- Calibrate before first shot: Always level the pole, zero the tilt, and verify the coordinate system.
-A five-minute check beats hours of rework.
+- Calibrate before your first shot.
+Always level the pole, zero the tilt sensor, and verify the coordinate system before you start collecting data.
+A five-minute check before moving beats hours of rework after the fact.
+When setting up over a control point, double-check antenna height—every millimeter matters.

-Set up right, GPS surveying equipment anchors your entire build to a single source of truth.
+Set up right, and GPS surveying equipment will anchor your entire build to a single source of truth.

 Harper Surveying: GPS Survey Equipment with Expert Support